tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 #### Add shared event parameters
 Add shared event parameters across all events.
 Values accepted: strings, integers, float and json.

-These parameters can override [parameters taken from dataLayer](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/blob/main/README.md#add-event-parameters-from-datalayer) if they have the same name.
+These parameters can override default parameters and [parameters taken from dataLayer](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/blob/main/README.md#add-event-parameters-from-datalayer) if they have the same name.

 See the [default payload](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/edit/main/README.md#default-payload) for the parameters that are already sent by default.